-- Who is eligible to apply?
+Who is eligible to apply?

 Any graduating senior or high school graduate from Durham or Middlefield who will be enrolled in a school of higher learning as a first year undergraduate student is eligible to apply.
 Application forms are available in early spring at local high schools.

 - What factors are considered in determining the recipients?

 Community spirit and involvement, demonstrated willingness to work to help pay the cost of his/her own education, scholastic ability, and financial need are factors considered in determining the recipients of the Durham Fair scholarships.
 Whether or not the student, or the student’s relatives, have been involved in the Fair is not considered.

 - Who chooses the recipients?

-The recipients are chosen by the Durham Fair Scholarship Committee, which consists of five individuals who are members of the Association.
+The recipients are chosen by the Durham Fair Scholarship Committee that consists of five individuals who members of the Association.

 The Durham Fair Association contributed a total of $204,839 in donations, discounts or public service activities to the community in 2019.
 That number was $197,183 in 2018.